far-horizons-ou/policies/terms/index.md

 # Terms of Service

-_Last updated: June 14, 2020_
+_Last updated: January 27, 2025_

 From everyone at {{site.company_name}}, thank you for using our products!
 We build them to help you create amazing content.
 Because we don't know every one of our customers personally, we have to put in place some Terms of Service to help keep the ship afloat.

 When we say “Company”, “we”, “our”, or “us” in this document, we are referring to {{site.company_name}}. {{site.company_name}} is an Estonian company created as a legal entity to facilitate the creation of the products you use.

-When we say “Services”, we mean any product created and maintained by {{site.company_name}}.
-That includes Twirrl and Parrot, whether delivered within a web browser, desktop application, mobile application, or another format.
+When we say "Services", we mean any product created and maintained by {{site.company_name}}.
+That includes Twirrl, Parrot, and OrderFiles, whether delivered within a web browser, desktop application, mobile application, or another format.

 We may update these Terms of Service in the future.
 You can track all changes made [on Github]({{site.policies_github_url}}/commits/main).
 Typically these changes have been to clarify some of these terms by linking to an expanded related policy.
 Whenever we make a significant change to our policies, we will also announce them on our [company blog]({{site.company_url}}/blog).